nsomar/Suas-iOS/README.md

 Let's get started by building a counter application.

-When building apps in Suas, we start by defining the state for our counter.
+When building applications in Suas, we start by defining the state for our counter.
 In this example, the counter state is a struct that contains the counter value.

 ```swift
 struct Counter {